Knights Templar: War

 Robert de Craon died in January 1149 and was succeeded as grand master by Everard des Barres, one of the few leaders at the siege of Damascus whose reputation was not damaged by the event.
 After the Second Crusade, Zengid forces under Nur ad-Din Zengi of Aleppo attacked the Principality of Antioch, and in June 1149 his army defeated the Crusaders at the Battle of Inab, where Prince Raymond of Antioch was killed.
 King Baldwin III led reinforcements to the principality, which led Nur ad-Din to accept a truce with Antioch and not advance any further.
 The force with King Baldwin included 120 Templar knights and 1,000 sergeants and squires.

 In the winter of 1149 and 1150, King Baldwin III oversaw the reconstruction of the fortress at Gaza City, which had been left in ruins.
 It was part of the ring of castles that were built along the southern border of the Kingdom of Jerusalem to protect it from raids by the Egyptian Fatimid Caliphate, and specifically from the Fatimid troops at the fortress of Ascalon, which by then was the last coastal city in the Levant still under Muslim control.
 Gaza was given to the Knights Templar, becoming the first major Templar castle.
 In 1152 Everard stepped down as grand master for unknown reasons, and his successor was Bernard de Tremelay.
 In January of the following year, Bernard led the Templars when King Baldwin III led a Crusader army to besiege Ascalon.
 Several months of fighting went by until the wall of the city was breached in August 1153, at which point Bernard led forty knights into Ascalon.
 But the rest of the army did not join them and all of the Templars were killed by the Muslim defenders.
 Ascalon was captured by the rest of the army several days later, and Bernard was eventually succeeded by André de Montbard.

 After the fall of Ascalon, the Templars continued operating in that region from their castle at Gaza.
 In June 1154 they attacked Abbas ibn Abi al-Futuh, the vizier of Egypt, when he tried to flee from Cairo to Damascus after losing a power struggle.
-Abbas was killed and the Templars captured his son, who they later sent back to the Fatimids.
+Abbas was killed and the Templars captured his son, whom they later sent back to the Fatimids.
 In the late 1150s the Egyptians launched raids against the Crusaders in the areas of Gaza and Ascalon.